 Individual choice and performance

 To test if individual females choose between cadmium or cadmium-free leaf discs, a general linear mixed model with a Binomial error distribution was used.
 The dependent variable was the presence or absence (coded as 1 or 0, respectively) of the female in each environment (using the cbind function in R).
-To test the effect of cadmium on the female performance, the number of eggs laid on each patch was analysed using a general linear model with a Poisson error distribution.
-The dependent variable was the number of eggs per patch, the test environment (cadmium-free vs. cadmium leaf discs) was coded as a fixed factor.
-For these models leaf age and replicate were used as random factors.
+To test the effect of cadmium on female performance, the number of eggs laid on each patch was analysed using a general linear model with a Poisson error distribution.
+The dependent variable was the number of eggs per patch and the test environment (cadmium-free vs. cadmium leaf discs) was coded as a fixed factor.
+Leaf age and replicate were used as random factors.

 Collective choice and performance

 We first tested whether spider mites distribute themselves evenly across cadmium-free plants.
 To this aim, we performed a G-test goodness of fit per replicate, assuming an even distribution of mites across plants (i.e., 25% per plant).
 To control for multiple tests, a Bonferroni correction was applied.
-Moreover, we performed a general linear model comparing the control treatment to a mock treatment where each plant ‘received’ 50 individuals of the 200 released.
+Moreover, we performed a general linear model comparing the control (treatment 1) to a mock treatment where each plant ‘received’ 50 individuals of the 200 released.

-All statistical analyses to test the collective spider mite behaviour were done using a general linear model with number of individuals on a plant as the dependent variable.
-All models included block and interaction between identity of the plant and replicate as random factors.
+All statistical analyses to test the collective spider mite behaviour were done using a generalized linear model with number of individuals on a plant as the dependent variable.
+For each replicate, the distribution of mites among plants was estimated in relation to the total number of mites recovered on all plants in that replicate.
+All models included block and the interaction between plant identity and replicate as random factors.
 Models where initially fit with a Poisson distribution, but due to overdispersion, a negative binomial error distribution was used instead.

-To test whether spider mites collectively avoided plants with cadmium, we compared the distribution of females in plants with and without cadmium (treatment 2, 3 and 4) using a model with cadmium and treatment as fixed factors and their interaction.
+To test whether spider mites collectively avoided plants with cadmium, we compared the distribution of females among plants with and without cadmium, in treatment 2, 3 and 4, using a model with cadmium and treatment and their interaction as fixed factors.
 Post hoc contrasts were performed to test whether spider mites avoided plants with cadmium in each treatment, and to test whether treatments differed concerning this avoidance.
-To test if cadmium concentration affected spider mite choice we compared treatments 2 and 3, and to test if presence of competitors affected choice of plants with cadmium we compared treatments 3 and 4.
+To test if the frequency of plants with cadmium affected spider mite choice, we compared treatments 2 and 3, and to test if presence of competitors affected the choice of plants with cadmium we compared treatments 3 and 4.
 Finally, we tested whether the presence of cadmium in the environment affected the avoidance of competitors by comparing treatments 4 and 5 with a model with competitors and treatment as fixed factors and their interaction.
 Post hoc contrasts were performed to test whether spider mites avoided plants with competitors in each treatment, and whether treatments differed concerning this avoidance.

 All statistical analyses to test collective spider mite performance were done using general linear models with a gamma error distribution, and the number of per capita eggs or female offspring (for the treatments with competitors) as dependent variables.
 All models included block and replicate as random factors.